attack-monkey/reactstate/README.md

 ### Mutating State

-Use `mutateState` to update state with the corresponding id.
+Use `mutateState` to update the state of corresponding id.
 Here we use a reusable `increment` function to mutate both 'counter1' and 'counter2' based on which button is pushed.

 ```jsx